google/WebFundamentals/src/content/en/showcase/2017/within.md

     <script src="sdf-shader.js"></script>
     <script src="text-bitmap.js"></script>

-Create an XHR request for the .json font file and create text object in the
+Create an XHR request for the .json font file and create a text object in the
 callback:

     var bmtext = new TextBitmap({ options });